GuilhermeIsNotUnix/Grifforix/README.md

   <img src="/assets/screenshot.png" alt="The grifforix in execution">
 </p>

-This is *grifforix* in use, I restricted the character limit to 20 just for demonstration purposes, but you can virtually generate a giant password if you want.
+This is *Grifforix* in use, I restricted the character limit to 20 just for demonstration purposes, but you can virtually generate a giant password if you want.
 Note that passwords are displayed with a good combination of all types of characters.

 # How it Works